YinYangFit

 Here, the circle is perceived to be in front of, and overlapping, the dark shape.
 We intuitively assume that the dark shape continues with a straight edge behind the circle, and also that it continues beyond the edges of the image, as if the scene were seen through a window.

 The T-junctions created by overlapping shapes activate three sets of convex contour detectors, illustrated here in red, blue, and green.
-Experiments suggest that between such configurations of contour detectors, it is the straight, continuous one (here in red) that inhibits the other two.See here for a painstaking study of these effects by Brittany Bushnell et al. from the Pasupathy lab.
-As a result, the border ownership at the T-section is assigned to the circle, while the contours of the dark shape disappear near the corners.
-A similar effect takes place at the edges of the scene. kanisza
+Experiments suggest that between such configurations of contour detectors, it is the straight, continuous one (here in red) that inhibits the other two.See

+Both effects combine in the classic illusionsW by Gaetano Kanizsa, in the square, which is evoked mainly through its skeleton at the corners, creates T-junctions with the flankers that are invisible yet strong enough to determine relative depth.
 Now, contour-integrating cells in V2 and V4 are at liberty to connect the loose ends via a straight edge, in collaboration with G-cells that encode the likely skeleton of the dark shape.
 We thus perceive the dark shape as the corner of a rectangle of indeterminate size.
 In addition, the T-junctions contribute to the depth perception that layers the two objects—but this is less relevant to perceptual grouping.

 Symmetry

+Symmetry maximization may contribute to some letterfitting decisions.
+Even if not the entire triplet is symmetrical, local symmetry may be a factor in Gestalt perception.
 Symmetry is one concept that often comes up in this context, perhaps mostly thanks to a popular letterfitting strategy that involves triplets of letters.
 In this strategy, triplets are chosen such that one pair has already been fitted and remains fixed, and the other is then adjusted to match.
 For many such triplets, it intuitively seems that the letterfitting decisions are driven by the perception of symmetry around the middle letter.

 Although the exact neural mechanisms for symmetry perception are still under much debate, the prevalent idea is that dedicated symmetry detectors in LOC respond to correlations between the object-centered eccentricities and curvatures signalled by V4 contour detectors, whether via positive feedback or via inhibition circuits, or perhaps both.The 2010 model by Frédéric Poirier and Hugh Wilson is quite representative of the literature, even though some of the details are perhaps questionable.
 Needless to say, the axis of symmetry must coincide with medial axis skeletons; it seems very plausible that LOC’s purpose of detecting correlations between V4 neurons would extend beyond G-cells to symmetry detectors.